 Find the printable recipe with measurements below.

-• Saute the tomatoes and bell pepper.
-Heat the oil in a large pan, then saute the bell pepper and cherry tomatoes for 4 to 5 minutes, until the tomatoes are blistered.
-Then add the garlic and stir for another minute.
+Sauté the tomatoes and bell pepper.
+Heat the oil in a large pan, then sauté the tomatoes and bell pepper for 4 to 5 minutes, until the tomatoes are beautifully blistered.
+Add the garlic and stir for another minute.

-• Cook the spinach and green onion.
-Add the spinach and white parts of the green onion.
-Then stir for another 2 to 3 minutes, until the spinach has wilted.
-Remove these veggies to a plate.
+Add the spinach and green onion.
+Make sure to only add the white parts of the green onion!
+Stir everything for another 2 to 3 minutes, until the spinach has wilted.
+Then, remove the veggies to a plate to cook the beef.

-• Cook the ground beef.
-Add the beef, oregano, salt, and pepper to the pan, and use a spatula to break up the meat.
+Cook the ground beef.
+Add the beef, oregano, salt, and black pepper to the pan, and use a spatula to break up the meat.
 When it’s browned, drain off any excess liquid.

-• Combine everything together!
+Combine everything!
 Transfer the veggies back to the pan, add the green parts of the green onion, and stir everything together.
-Then garnish with crumbled feta before serving it up.
+Garnish with crumbled feta before serving for the final touch!

-• Use this as a filling for a butter leaf lettuce wrap (great for a low-carb option!).
+• Ground beef lettuce wraps.
+Use this as a filling for a butter leaf lettuce wrap — a great low-carb option and one of my favorite ways to enjoy it, similar to chicken lettuce wraps!

-A plate of Mediterranean ground beef stir fry next to a bowl of feta.
+A plate of Mediterranean ground beef stir fry.

 More Easy Ground Beef Recipes

-A stainless steel pan with Mediterranean ground beef stir fry
+A pan with Mediterranean ground beef stir fry.

 Mediterranean Ground Beef Stir Fry